 Keith William Nicoletta, 48, was charged with bank fraud and illegal monetary transactions.
 The press did not name an attorney for him.

-According to the complaint, Nicoletta applied for a Paycheck Protection Program (PPP) loan by claiming that he owned a scrap metal business that employed 69 workers whose monthly payroll expenses totaled $760,000.
-In reality, Nicoletta had reported no payroll to the state for any workers in 2019 or 2020, the complaint alleges.
+According to the complaint, the accused applied for a Paycheck Protection Program (PPP) loan by claiming that he owned a scrap metal business that employed 69 workers whose monthly payroll expenses totaled $760,000.
+In reality, he had reported no payroll to the state for any workers in 2019 or 2020, the complaint alleges.

 Billions of dollars worth of PPP loans were approved by Congress as part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act that was enacted in March 2020.
 The loans, which were backed by the Small Business Administration (SBA), were meant to provide immediate assistance to American businesses that were negatively affected by the COVID-19 pandemic.
 Qualifying businesses must use the loan proceeds to retain workers or make lease, utility, and mortgage interest payments.